 Crafting the right license agreement is important.
 It gives you an opportunity to pre-empt any possible lawsuits or opportunistic tactics, whether they relate to your software crashing or a user misunderstanding how the software should be used.

 It is key, however, to ensure that all liability clauses are fair for both parties.
-That’s where our expert attorneys at Sequoia Legal come in.
+That’s where our attorneys at Sequoia Legal come in.

 Gives You the Right to Terminate Use